Tech-at-DU/Moviefy/P03-Modeling-Response/content.md

     }

     init(from decoder: Decoder) throws {
-        let movieContainer = try decoder.container(keyedBy: MovieCodingKeys.self)
+        // Decode each of the properties from the API into the appropriate type (string, etc.) for their associated struct variable let movieContainer = try decoder.container(keyedBy: MovieCodingKeys.self)
         id = try movieContainer.decode(Int.self, forKey: .id)
         posterPath = try movieContainer.decode(String.self, forKey: .posterPath)